LasagnaCake/MakaiLib/docs/specifications/formats.md

 	"data": "", // Image file data, encoded as string "encoding": "" // Image file data's encoding
 	// Optional
-	"minFilter": 0, // See GL's GL_TEXTURE_MIN_FILTER
+	// TODO: Change these to be its own enums "minFilter": 0, // See GL's GL_TEXTURE_MIN_FILTER
 	"magFilter": 0  // See GL's GL_TEXTURE_MAG_FILTER
 }